 What is a Coastal and Marine Management Plan (CMMP)?

-A CMMP implements the long-term policy guidance in the Marine and Coastal Policy 2020 by translating them to on-ground actions.
+A CMMP implements the long-term policy guidance in the Marine and Coastal Policy 2020 by translating this guidance to on-ground actions.

 Who prepares a CMMP?

-A CMMP is prepared by a Crown land manager (public agency) appointed to manage the coast including Committees of Management, local government, Parks Victoria or the Great Ocean Road Coast and Parks Authority.
+A CMMP is prepared by a land manager appointed to manage an area of marine and coastal Crown land.
+Land managers include Committees of Management, local government, Parks Victoria and the Great Ocean Road Coast and Parks Authority.

 Why a coastal land manager should prepare a Marine and Coastal Management Plan?